Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Methods

 The objective function of the proposed architecture balances the losses of the main task and the extra tasks for the desired and undesired targets.
 This is obtained by a combination of multi-task and adversarial learning.
 The main task loss is $\mathcal{L}_y^i(\bm{\theta_f},\bm{\theta_y})=\mathcal{L}_y(\bm{x}_i,y_i;\bm{\theta_f},\bm{\theta_y})$, where $\bm{\theta}_f$ are the parameters of the first block (namely of the CNN encoder and the dense layers) in Figure~\ref{fig:architecture} and $\bm{\theta}_y$ those of the main task branch in the second block of the same figure.
 The extra parameters $\bm{\theta}_{k}$ ($k\in{1,\dots,K}$) are trained for the branches of the desired and undesired target predictions, with the loss being $\mathcal{L}_{k}^i(\bm{\theta}_f, \bm{\theta}_{k}) = \mathcal{L}_{k}(\bm{x}_i,c_{k,i};\bm{\theta}_f,\bm{\theta}_{k})$.

 Training the model on $n$ training and $(N-n)$ testing samples consists of optimizing the function: {}

 The gradient update is:

 where $\lambda_m$ and $\lambda_k$ are positive scalar hyperparameters to tune the trade-off between the losses.
 For each extra branch, the hyperparameter $\alpha_k \in \{-1, 1\}$ is used to specify whether the update is adversarial or not.
 A value of $\alpha_k = -1$ activates the gradient reversal operation and starts an adversarial competition between the feature extraction and the corresponding $k$\textsuperscript{th} extra branch.
 The main task is only trained on the training data, since $\mathcal{L}_y^i=0$ for $i>n$ in Eq.~\eqref{update_f} and \eqref{update_y}.
-Following the work in~\cite{ganin2016domain}, the extra tasks are learned on both training and test data.
-The training on test data can also be removed, since it is not always possible to fully retrain a network for new data.
+Following the work in~\cite{ganin2016domain}, the additional branches can be trained on slightly different dataset splits.
+If additional task labels are available for the test set, they can be included in the training of the additional branches. {Moreover, if only partially labeled data are available, they can also be introduced in the training of the additional branches.
+For instance, the gradient updates can be kept only for the labeled portion of the data, setting the loss to zero for the unlabeled inputs.}